Complete Guide To Avoiding Home Title Theft

 What is home title theft?

-Often, house stealing occurs with rental or vacation homes because owners may not immediately notice when something has gone wrong with these types of properties and because these properties are sometimes vacant.
+Often, house stealing occurs with rental or vacation homes because owners may not immediately notice when something has gone wrong with these types of properties and because they're vacant more often than a main home.
 However, it can also occur with single-family properties that people are living in as well.

-Once a scammer has their name and personal details, they can obtain forms that transfer property, fill them out with the stolen information, and then transfer the deed.
+• Uninhabited homes: If you own a rental or summer home, the scammer can obtain forms that transfer property, fill them out with the stolen information, and then transfer the deed.
 The scammer will become the new "property owner," and can go ahead and sell the property to an unsuspecting buyer.

 The best way to avoid title fraud is to protect your personal information.
 And you can employ different techniques for doing that including the following five strategies.